taosdata/TDengine/docs/en/07-develop/03-insert-data/05-high-volume.md

+---
+sidebar_label: High Performance Writing
+title: High Performance Writing
+---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# High Performance Data Writing

 This chapter introduces how to write data into TDengine with high throughput.